oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 ## GSoC Proposal Template

+When submitting a proposal, please use the provided [GSoC proposal template](https://docs.google.com/document/d/1C6OgWa5I2wTWYPLTOqoZMVvWrVQ10BGXbe4SNEBMu-s/edit).
+We will only consider proposals submitted using this template.

-**Important:** Please make sure that your final proposal is self-contained!
+**Important:** Please make sure that your final proposal is self-contained.
 In particular, to be fair to all applicants, key components of the proposal should not be editable after the deadline, and you shouldn't assume that reviewers will follow external links.

-When submitting a proposal, please use the provided [GSoC proposal template](https://docs.google.com/document/d/1C6OgWa5I2wTWYPLTOqoZMVvWrVQ10BGXbe4SNEBMu-s/edit?usp=sharing) -- if any section isn't relevant for the project, please keep the section and explain why it's not relevant.

 ### Tips for writing a good project plan